sentry456123/list-player/README.md

 # Build instructions
 - Simply run list_player.py with python3.
-- If you want a single executable file, then you need to run installer.py with python3.
+- If you want a single executable file, then you need to run installer.py with python3 (PyInstaller required).

 # Usage
 1. Click the button called "Add files".